Book a demo

 Selling from the beach: taking your sales strategy digital

-Think back to the beginning of 2020: the world looked vastly different.
-Now, what we thought would be “just a few weeks” of remote work due to the COVID-19 pandemic has dramatically changed how sales teams close deals.
+Think back to the beginning of 2020.
+The world looked vastly different.
+What we thought would be “just a few weeks” of remote work has dramatically changed how sales teams close deals.

-After more than a year of remote work, and with the emergence of hybrid work models, we're more reliant than ever on digital tools both personally and professionally.
+After more than three years of remote and hybrid work models, we're more reliant than ever on digital tools.

-Thankfully, digital solutions such as eSigning tools can help sales teams adapt to our new way of working in an efficient and secure manner.
+Thankfully, secure digital solutions such as digital sales rooms can help sales professionals adapt to this new reality.

-In this blog post, we will share our insights about how B2B sales has evolved from an in-person sales process to a digital one
+In this blog post, we will share our insights about how B2B sales evolved from an in-person sales process to a digital one.

 The new B2B buying journey